tanishqatp/DragonPitch/README.md

-# DragonPitch: real-time hip-before-shoulder pitch sequencing on the Dragonwing IQ-8275 EVK, at 6.4 ms/frame on the Hexagon NPU
+# DragonPitch: real-time hip-before-shoulder pitch sequencing on the Dragonwing IQ-8275 EVK on the Hexagon NPU

 A pitcher throws in front of a webcam.
 A Dragonwing IQ-8275 EVK watches their hips and shoulders on its NPU and scores whether their sequencing is correct.
 A Pixel Watch on their wrist tracks effort.
 A laptop turns all of it into spoken-language coaching feedback from a local LLM.
 No cloud involved anywhere.